Optimal Space Lower Bound for Deterministic Self-Stabilizing Leader Election Algorithms: Introduction

-Recentely, \cite{BlinT18-a} presented a self-stabilizing leader election algorithm in space $O(\log\log n)$ in an $n$-node ring.
-This was later generalized to networks of maximum degree $\Delta$, with complexity $O(\log \Delta + \log\log n)$ \cite{BlinT18-b}.
-Moreover, this space complexity is also achieved for two other problems: spanning tree construction and coloring.
-Before these papers, the best upper bound knwon was $O(\log n)$, thus this was an exponential improvement.
-It has then been conjectured that, by some iteration of the technique, one could go all the way down to $O(\log^*\!n)$.
-Arguments in favor of this conjecture are that such successive exponential improvements have been seen in distributed computing (\emph{e.g.} for the time complexity of minimum spanning tree in the congested clique~\cite{LotkerPPP05, HegemanPPSS15, GhaffariP16, Jurdzinski018}), that at first it seems that the technique could indeed be iterated (in a similar fashion as in~\cite{BoczkowskiKN17}), and that $O(\log^*\!n)$ complexities are not unknown in self-stabilizing environments~\cite{AwerbuchO94}.
+The literature dealing with upper bounds is far richer.
+In particular, \cite{BlinT18-a} recently presented a self-stabilizing leader election algorithm using registers of $O(\log\log n)$ bits per node in $n$-node rings.
+This algorithm was later generalized to networks with maximum degree $\Delta$, using registers of $O(\log\log n+\log \Delta)$ bits per node~\cite{BlinT18-b}.
+It is worth noticing that spanning tree construction and $(\Delta+1)$-coloring have the same space complexity $O(\log\log n+\log \Delta)$ bits per node ~\cite{BlinT18-b}.
+Prior to these works, the best upper bound was a space complexity $O(\log n)$ bits per node~\cite{BlinT18-a}, and it has then been conjectured that, by some iteration of the technique enabling to reduce the space complexity from $O(\log n)$ bits per node to $O(\log\log n)$ bits per node, one could go all the way down to a space complexity of $O(\log^*n)$ bits per node.
+Arguments in favor of this conjecture were that such successive exponential improvements have been observed several times in distributed computing.
+A prominent example is the time complexity of minimum spanning tree construction in the congested clique model~\cite{LotkerPPP05, HegemanPPSS15, GhaffariP16, Jurdzinski018}.
+Complexities $O(\log^*\!n)$ are not unknown in the self-stabilizing framework~\cite{AwerbuchO94}, and it seemed at first that the technique in~\cite{DolevGS99} could indeed be iterated (in a similar fashion as in~\cite{BoczkowskiKN17}).
+Our result shows that this is not the case, and somewhat closes the question of the space complexity of leader election.